christaylorcodes/GitHub-Template/CONTRIBUTING.md

-# Contributing to a Chris Taylor Codes project
+# Contributing to a 'Chris Taylor Codes' project
 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines for contributing.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document, or anything else in a pull request.